currymike123/CS1/week10/week10_review.md

 2. Scissors beats paper.
 3. Paper beats rock.

+---

-We can use a series of if statements to determine the winner.
+We can use a series of if / else if statements to determine the winner.

 ---